CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Software-Development-Kit/BB_API_verification.md

 <!-- Other clusters are needed.
 FC Security, FC Storage, …
 e.g. If FC Security : Security BBs are needed but you can choose for example crypto BB-SC from company A or crypto BB-SC from company B; several compositions may work -->

 ## Vehicle API Relevant
 <!-- If “Yes exists” – where – e.g. COVESA VSS
 If “No” – nothing more to do
 If “Yes, proposal for additional Signals/Information – what should be made available, and where e.g. via (COVESA) VSS/VISS -->

 ## Author/Company

 ## Priority
 <!-- High, Medium, Low -->

-## Related Project(s)
+## Contribution supported by RDI projects
 <!-- If Yes – e.g. The BB should be used/added in the Eclipse Blueprint A – for demo purposes, show added value,
-If No – Project Proposal (e.g. WP4 in FEDERATE, or in the SDV EcoSystem Community Framework --> SHIFT2SDV
+If No – Project Proposal (e.g. WP4 in FEDERATE, or in the SDV EcoSystem Community Framework) -->

 ## Availability of Source Code
 <!-- Yes / License (e.g. Yes/MIT)
 No – Commercial Closed Source -->

 ## Availability of API
 <!-- Yes / License (e.g. Yes/Apache 2.0)
 No - Commercial -->

 ## Type of API
 <!-- Web API, Library/Framework API, Operating System API, Database API, Remote API, Hardware API, Other -->
+None

 ## Potential obstacles

 ## Maturity Badges
 <!-- taken over from Eclipse SDV Process